 Create a line-up (before practice) and have one or two hitters and a setter on the opposite side of the net.
 You will be reviewing defensive positions, and discuss reading the hitter/setter.
 Instruct your setter to mix up their sets so it is not a giveaway where the set is going.
 Only set regular height sets at this point.
 Have your lineup call out loud where they believe the set is going as the setter begins to set the ball.
 Rotate every five or six sets and sub all players in.

-After your rotation is back to the beginning and every has gone through, add quick sets into the mix.
+After your rotation is back to the beginning and everyone has gone through, add quick sets into the mix.
 Have players call out “quick” or “shoot” for quick sets to the middle/back and outside respectively.
 They will get better as practice continues.

 Implement serving, and play with the purpose of adding quick sets to attacks and calling where the sets are going.
 Keeping score is optional, though I never choose to as the drill is about learning.
 Keeping score discourages mistakes made in the learning process.